 Use of Stranded Conductor

 We avoid using solid conductors.
-Instead, we always try to use stranded conductors.
+Instead, we always use stranded conductors.
 Because stranding increases the effective surface portion of the conductor.
 As a result, the current gets more paths to flow.
 Therefore, the overall resistance of the conductor reduces.
 So, this improves current flow efficiency.

 Use of Hollow Conductor Pipes